 Important Reminder – Sistine Chapel Private Tour and the Colosseum Arena Floor

 - There is a lot of walking, so please wear comfortable shoes as the ground can be rather uneven at the Colosseum.

-- You will be asked to pass through airport-style security checks at the entrance of the Colosseum, so please only carry a light backpack as many items are restricted (pointed umbrellas, large suitcases and big backpacks, weapons, firearms, knives).
-You can only bring in an empty water bottle into the Colosseum.
+- You will be asked to pass through airport-style security checks at the entrance of the Colosseum, so please only carry a light backpack as many items are restricted (pointed umbrellas, large suitcases, and big backpacks, weapons, firearms, knives).
+You can only bring an empty water bottle into the Colosseum.
 You will be able to fill your water bottle with the many fountains available inside.

 - If the weather conditions deteriorate, the Colosseum officials may decide to close off the Dungeons and arena floor for visitor safety.
 In such an event and visitors will be entering through a different entrance and we’ll be exploring other parts of the Colosseum.

 - There is a dress code to the Vatican which applies to children too.
 Shoulders and knees must be covered.